openplanet-nl/nadeoapi-docs/docs/auth.md

 With the following request headers:

 	Content-Type: application/json
-	Authorization: Basic ...
+	Authorization: Basic <username:password (base64-encoded)>

 Where the `Authorization` header is a basic authorization of your dedicated server account.
-(In Go for example, this is via [SetBasicAuth](https://pkg.go.dev/net/http#Request.SetBasicAuth))
+In Go for example, this is done via [SetBasicAuth](https://pkg.go.dev/net/http#Request.SetBasicAuth).

 You also have to provide a request body, which is described below in the [Authorization section](#authorization).